sckott/cowsay/README.md

 #>
 #>
 #>  -----
-#>  Richard Stallman can determine whether an arbitrary program will terminate.
+#>  Richard Stallman is my shephurd, and I am his GNU.
 #>  ------
 #>     \
 #>      \